 With the adoption of blockchain-powered technologies, processes of loans and credit underwriting become more efficient, secure and cheaper.

 Traditionally financial institutions operate credits and loans, using outdated reporting systems, like fax exchange between parties in order to share information on complex deals.
 Blockchain enables peer-to-peer loans that comply with the syndicated loan structure and provide much faster approval for loan applications and credit cards.
-Blockchain-enabled lending offers a simultaneous access to constantly updated information in a DTL, allowing all parties to exchange data in real time.
+Blockchain-enabled lending offers simultaneous access to constantly updated information in a DTL, allowing all parties to exchange data in real time.

-According to Spain’s BBVA, which was the first bank to apply a syndicated loan based on the blockchain technology, this innovation shortened transaction times in the $4.6tn-a-year market.
+According to Spain’s BBVA, which was the first bank to apply a syndicated loan based on blockchain technology, this innovation shortened transaction times in the $4.6tn-a-year market.

 Here are the financial institutions using blockchain:

 CEBNet is a Chinese financial news source, reported that 12 out of 26 China’s publicly listed banks implemented blockchain-based technologies for their business processes.
 They include the Bank of China, Agriculture Bank of China, China Construction Bank etc.